gatsbyjs/gatsby/docs/docs/production-app.md

 ##### framework-[contenthash].js

 The framework bundle contains the react framework.
-We've noticed that the user hardly updates React to a newer version.
-Creating a separate bundle allows us to stay longer in the user's browser cache.
+We've noticed that React hardly gets upgraded to a newer version.
+Creating a separate bundle improves users' browser cache hit rate as this bundle is likely not going to be updated often.

 ##### commons-[contenthash].js